mitchejj/zfs-atomic-kmod/Readme.md

 TODO: Add build badge

 ## What is this?
-This a redo of my previous ostree-zfs-kmods, this is a derivation is a downstream distillation of ublue-os/akmods
+This a redo of my previous ostree-zfs-kmods, this is a derivation is a downstream distillation of ublue-os/akmods.
+The main goal is to produce consistent kmod builds for the previous stable release and provisional builds for the current Fedora release.

 The `zfs-atomic-kmod-build` workflow is set to run at 7:05 UTC Mon, Tues, and Wed.

 ### NOTE: Due to the kernel's tendency to occasionally 'break' ZFS compatibility, it may take several days or weeks for a compatible ZFS version to be released.

 ## Usage